deepal/events-streams-training/excercise.md

 - You can use `chokidar.watch` function which returns an EventEmitter instance.
 Whenever a new file is added to `source` directory, this event emitter instance will emit `add` with new file name as the event payload.

-### Next Steps:
+## Challenges for adventurous developers:

-- How can we sync changes to existing files?
+- Sync changes to existing files in source directory
-- How can we sync file renames?
-- How can we sync file deletions?
-- **Challenge for Code Ninjas**: How can implement a bi-directional sync (and avoid infinite loops)?
+- Sync file renames in source directory
+- Sync file deletions in source directory
+- **[Challenge for Ninjas]** Implement bidirectional sync between two directories (`source` <-> `destination`)
+    - Note: You need to take care to avoid infinite sync loops